Weapons Leveling Rankings - A New World Tier List

 Although the Ice Gauntlet boasts good damage with

-awhile for the full build to really feel like it comes online.
+awhile for the full build to really feel effective.
 Once you can

 acquire